 Two years supervised legal practice –The threshold eligibility requirement for the issue of a barrister practising certificate is the completion of two years supervised legal practice.
 This means legal practice as a practising certificate holder employed by a law practice.
-For more information see the Application for Barrister Practising Certificate Policy.
+For more information see the policy above.

 Pupillage – Pursuant to rule 6 (1) of the Legal Profession (Barristers) Rules 2016, a barrister must serve pupillage in accordance with the pupillage rules unless: